NeoLegends/ENbt/README.md

      Tag Type List  <List Length> [ <Tag Type>  <Payload> ]
     |   1 byte    ||   4 bytes   |[|  1 byte  || n bytes |]
                                   [    <Length> times     ]

+## Differences to Minecraft NBT
+1. In contrast to Minecraft NBT, ENbt (to which it is not binary-compatible) does not store the name within a tag.
+Instead, names of the items will be stored by the parent which contains the Tag.
+   This simplifies the structure of the document tree, as there is no more decision to make in whether a Tag's name shall be written out or not.
+Objects simply write the name of the child to the output, lists don't.
+It also allows for greater flexibility, since you can associate the same value to different keys without mutating the value itself.
+2. ENbt does not require the tree root to be an object.
+You can use lists, objects, integers, floating point numbers, dates, time ranges, vectors, or whatever object you desire as root.
+No restrictions!